-While a landlord may be liable for moving expenses if the landlord breached a material term of the tenancy agreement, I find insufficient evidence in this matter to prove that the landlord committed such a breach.
+The tenant bears the burden of proof to justify his claim for loss of quiet enjoyment.
+There is no legal basis under the Residential Tenancy Act on which to make a finding for hardships, inconveniences and moving expenses.
+While the landlord may be liable for moving expenses if the landlord breached a material term of the tenancy agreement, I find insufficient evidence to prove that a breach in this matter justified a claim for moving expenses.
 Therefore I dismiss the claims for hardships, inconveniences and moving expenses for the combined sum of \$8000.00.

 Concerning the balance of \$13721.93; I find that this amount represents approximately 37% of the rent paid in this tenancy.
 The tenant's monetary claim related to several issues that are not considered as emergency repairs under the Act.
 The parties entered into a verbal agreement, however their versions on this agreement are now at complete odds and not supported by independent evidence.
-The onus was on the tenant to prove, on a balance of probabilities, that the landlord violated the Act.
-He has not provided evidence that satisfies this burden of proof.
+The tenant must prove, on a balance of probabilities, that the landlord violated the Act.
+Absent that evidence, the burden of proof has not been met.